-If your data passes basic schema validation checks, the tool will then present a report on data quality, and information about the contents of your file.
+If your data passes basic structural checks, the tool will then present a report on data quality, and information about the contents of your file.
 It will also offer alternative copies of the data for download.

 To preview how the data review tool works, try loading some sample data.